Warning: This story contains first-hand accounts of the Christchurch 2011 earthquake that may be distressing for some readers.

-Some have probably told their stories many times to friends and family - they've got used to them and the stories have come to define the day for them.
+Some have probably told their stories many times to our friends and family - they've got used to them and they've come to define the day for them.

 Their accounts are all fragments of the same story - all little pieces of a bigger narrative - the story of a broken city.

-RNZ marks 10 years since the major earthquake on 22 February 2011 with Fragments, produced and presented by Christchurch-based journalist Katy Gosset.
+RNZ marks 10 years since the major earthquake on 22 February 2011 with a six-part podcast series Fragments, produced and presented by Christchurch-based journalist Katy Gosset.

-The series brings together an archive of first-hand accounts recorded in the months following the devastating earthquake, by locals Julie Hutton and Sandra Close.
+The series brings together an archive of first-hand accounts recorded in the months following the devastating earthquake recorded by locals Julie Hutton and Sandra Close.

 Ten years on, RNZ checked in with some of the survivors to reflect on their experiences.